Newspaperman57/esphome-abl-emh1-v2.7/README.md

 # esphome-abl-emh1
-Esphome component for communication with ABL Wallbox eMH1
+Esphome component for communication with ABL Wallbox eMH1 with the (older?)
+ABL SURSUM EVCC v2.7 controller

-This is a very basic EspHome component for use with the ABL eMH1 wallbox.
+This is a fork of the original project which uses a slightly different protocol: https://github.com/jrv/esphome-abl-emh1

 It reads the current on 3 phases and allows you to set the max current.
 There is also a switch to enable/disable the charger.